shaneholloman/mcp-teams-server/.github/PULL_REQUEST_TEMPLATE.md

 # PR Checklist

+**Friendly reminder**: please read [CONTRIBUTING.md](../CONTRIBUTING.md#prerequisites), specially CLA in case you are a contributor and not a maintainer.

 Please check if your PR fulfills the following requirements:

 - [ ] Tests for the changes have been added (for bug fixes / features)